Overview of Rotator Cuff Injuries

 Patients who are unable to perform a magnetic resonance imaging study of the rotator cuff due to cost issues, intolerable pain, or a contraindication to magnetic resonance imaging, might benefit from an ultrasonography.
 Ultrasonography is very accurate in detecting complete rotator cuff tears.
 The main disadvantage of ultrasonography over magnetic resonance imaging is the fact that it is highly operator dependent.

 Rest, icing for 20 minutes three to four times a day, and analgesia are the three mainstay treatments for the acute phase of a rotator cuff injury.
 Analgesia can be either acetaminophen or a non-steroidal anti-inflammatory drug.

 Once the pain is tolerable and well-managed, the patient is said to have entered the recovery phase.
 During this phase, the management plan should aim to restore the normal active range of motion of the shoulder, and normalize the strength and stability of the joint.

-Physiotherapy combined with some shoulder-specific exercises such as wall walking, or Codman pendulum exercises is usually sufficient to provide excellent results.
-Strengthening exercises should be limited to the pain-free range of motion only.
-Therefore, the patient should not undergo any extensive strengthening exercise while he or she is in severe pain.
+Physiotherapy combined with some shoulder-specific exercises such as wall walking, or Codman pendulum exercises are usually sufficient to provide excellent results.
+Strengthening exercises should be limited to the pain-free range of motion only; therefore, the patient should not undergo any extensive strengthening exercise while he or she is in severe pain.